 Purpose of the Scheduled Live Discussions

 The live discussion sessions are not meant to facilitate lengthy discussions directly.
-Instead, the goal is to plant the seeds for productive discussions, which can then be grown and continued, in depth, afterwards during the informal discussion sessions in other rooms on the virtual conference space.
+Instead, the goal is to plant the seeds for productive discussions, which can then be grown and continued, in depth, afterwards during the informal discussion sessions in other rooms on Zoom.
 Therefore, we do not want these sessions to dwell on just 1-2 questions for the full 10 minutes.
-Instead, after a few exchanges between the speaker and questioner, we suggest to move on to the next question and encourage the participants of the interrupted discussion to continue it on the virtual conference space after the session.
+Instead, after a few exchanges between the speaker and questioner, we suggest to move on to the next question and encourage the participants of the interrupted discussion to continue it on Zoom after the session.

 Of course, if no further questions are asked, it is OK to dwell on the one conversation, or even come back to it later in the session.